 When appreciated real estate is given to and accepted by the Foundation, capital gains taxes are avoided and the full fair market value of the property may be deductible as a charitable contribution.
 The Foundation retains the right to refuse real estate that is not suitable.

 Other ways you can give to the Daughters of the Nile Foundation include naming the Foundation as a beneficiary on your Retirement Accounts or your Annuities; naming the Foundation as a joint tenant, payable on death beneficiary or transferable on death beneficiary on your Certificates of Deposit and Savings Accounts; or establish a Charitable Remainder Trust that benefits the Foundation.
-Please check with your attorney or financial adviser to determine the plan that is best for you and for the special children of Shriners Hospitals.
+The Foundation retains the right to refuse a gift or bequest that is not suitable.
+Please check with your attorney or financial adviser to determine the plan that is best for you and for securing the future of Our Children.